Hopkins Public Schools

 When should my child plan on being in attendance for their testing day?

-All Juniors, Sophomores, and Freshmen will complete their College Board Test on Wednesday, April 12, 2023 during the normal school day.
-This includes all HPS students.
-In addition, all Juniors will complete their ACT WorkKeys and M-STEP Science and Social Studies tests on Thursday, April 13, 2023 while in the building.
-These testing sessions require all students to attend as well, and will be taken during the normal school day schedule.
+After Spring Break, all Juniors, Sophomores, and Freshmen will complete their College Board Test on Tuesday, April 14, 2026 during the normal school day.
+In addition, all Juniors will complete their M-STEP Science and Social Studies tests on April 23, 2026.
+All testing sessions require all students to attend, and will be taken during the normal school day schedule.
+Seniors will not be required to attend school on April 14, 2026 (no Vo-tech either).

 How will my child know where to report on their testing day(s)?
 What should they bring with them for their testing day(s)?
 Will safety protocols be in place during testing?

-Schedules will be posted throughout the building as we get closer to testing days so that students know when and where they are to report, time frames for each test (and lunchtimes as well), and what they are allowed to bring with them.
+Schedules will be emailed to students and staff so that students know when and where they are to report, time frames for each test (and lunchtimes as well), and what they are allowed to bring with them.

 Are students required to complete their test(s)?